HBS109 - Introduction to Anatomy and Physiology

 1 x 90 minutes seminar per week

-4 x 2 hour practical classes per trimester
+4 x 2 hour practical lectures per trimester

 Scheduled learning activities - online

-1 x 2 hour Introductory online class (Weeks 1-3 only)
+1 x 2 hour Introductory online lecture in weeks 1, 2 and 3 only

 1 x online module per week